NetroScript/TeamFortressMatchHistoryAnalyzer/README.md

 Introduction
 ------------

 Since the EU GDPR changes you can view your personal data on Steam.
 This includes information related to TF2, this information also includes the Match History of all Matches you played in Casual or Competitive.
-This is a tool which allows you to analyze this data after you download it as HTML page (yourself, a helper script is included on the page.).
+This is a tool which allows you to analyze this data **after you download it as HTML page (yourself, a helper script is included on the page, just scroll to the bottom.)**.
 You can use it directly online [here](https://netroscript.github.io/TeamFortressMatchHistoryAnalyzer/) (or you just download it, do whatever you want).

 Selection of Screenshots
 ------------------------